Current Students: want to be a Peer Guide?

 Beyond Welcome Week

 Peer Guide activity slows down.
 We ask that you try to maintain an informal contact with the new students and make yourselves available to help them as required.
 It is difficult to say how long this may last – some people settle very quickly and do not wish to keep in touch with their Peer Guides but others want to maintain the link.
 Generally though, contact does tend to tail off quite quickly and by the end of the first few weeks there will probably be little contact (unless you have become part of the same clubs and societies or friendship).

 At training it is made clear where the boundaries of the Peer Guide role are and what Peer Guides should do if faced with issues that are beyond that role.

 You’ll get plenty of opportunity to apply to be a Peer Guide – just keep an eye on the MyBangor timeline and watch out for various other notices, messages and emails for dates and information relating to recruitment.
 Basically the system works as outlined below:

 Attend an information session

-- The Central Peer Guide Co-ordinator holds a series of information sessions during late October and againat the start of semester 2 .
-These give a brief overview of the scheme and are designed to help you make an informed decision as to whether you wish to apply.
+- Information sessions are held during semester 2, and give a brief overview of the scheme.
+They are designed to help you to make an informed decision as to whether or not you wish to apply.